laravel-mix/laravel-mix/docs/faq.md

 * vue-template-compiler@2.5.15
 ```

 This means your `vue` and `vue-template-compiler` dependencies are out of sync.
-Per Vue's instructions, the version number for both of these dependencies must be identical.
+Per Vue 2's instructions, the version number for both of these dependencies must be identical.
 Update as needed to fix the problem:

 ```
 npm update vue